Visual Arts Facilities

 Letterpress & Book Arts Studio

 In the basement of Lab 2 (0233), the Letterpress & Book Arts Studio houses one of the largest type collections in the Pacific Northwest with twenty cabinets of mid-century metal type, a small collection of wood type.
-Students can learn to design, hand-set and print their own projects on our vintage SP-15 or Universal Vandercook press, a C&P platen press, and an Old Reliable platen press.
+You can learn to design, hand-set and print your own projects on our vintage SP-15 or Universal Vandercook press, a C&P platen press, and an Old Reliable platen press.
 The studio also has an Orbital IX polymer plate maker.

-Inquiries about the Printmaking Studio or Letterpress & Book Arts Studio can be directed to the Printmaking Instructional Support Technician, Emily Adams
+Inquiries about the Printmaking Studio or Letterpress & Book Arts Studio can be directed to the Printmaking Instructional Support Technician, Emily Adams at email@example.com.

 The Arts Annex Critique room (2104) is located on the second floor of the Arts Annex and is in close proximity to the majority of the 2D and 3D studios.
-This room can seat approximately 30 people and has a mounted projector and retractable projection screen.
+This room seats approximately 30 people and has a mounted projector and retractable projection screen.
 This large, open space is ideal for slide show/video presentations.
 Track lighting and sculpture podiums are also available, making this a great room for smaller groups.

 The Neon Studio, located in the basement of Lab 2 (room 0222), is equipped with everything needed to fabricate neon.
-Students can learn to heat, bend, weld and anneal glass tubing using a ribbon burner, cannon fire and tipping torch.
+You can learn to heat, bend, weld and anneal glass tubing using a ribbon burner, cannon fire and tipping torch.
 The studio can be used for lampworking and scientific glassblowing by contract with faculty in the Visual Arts area.
 Currently neon courses are offered on a limited basis and access is limited to quarters when classes are held.
 Please check the online catalog for current offerings.

 Depending on course load each quarter, open hours in many of these studios can be made available to students and staff who pass a thorough proficiency test.
 Hours of operation vary quarterly‚ so check with staff and schedules before you arrive.